RDMA: Cost Effective Agent-Driven Rare Disease Mining from Electronic Health Records: Introduction

-However, current approaches to rare disease and phenotype extraction face three critical limitations. \textbf{First, existing public mining benchmarks are either poorly annotated or may not reflect real-world clinical notes.} For example, our physicians found annotations in MIMIC-III rare disease mention mining attempts \cite{johnson2016mimic3, dong2023ontology_poor_annotations} frequently misinterpreted clinical abbreviations, such as interpreting "NPH" as "normal pressure hydrocephalus" rather than "neutral protamine hagedorn" in insulin treatment.
-In contrast, approaches like RAG-HPO (Retrieval-Augmented Generation using the Human Phenotype Ontology)\cite{garcia2024_HPORAG} and PhenoGPT \cite{yang2023enhancingphenotyperecognitionclinical} evaluate on cleaner clinical case studies that lack the abbreviations and misspellings found in real clinical notes.
-Furthermore, these case studies typically contain only several hundred words, whereas clinical notes span thousands \cite{edin2023automated_medical_coding_survey, johnson2023mimic4_note}.
-Additionally, several studies \cite{wu2024hybrid, chen2024rarebenchllmsserverare} rely on private annotations, which impedes reproducible development in this field.
+\textbf{First, existing public mining benchmarks are either poorly annotated or fail to reflect real-world clinical notes, making fine-tuning on them unreliable or infeasible.} For example, our physicians found that annotations in earlier MIMIC-III rare disease mention mining attempts \cite{johnson2016mimic3, dong2023ontology_poor_annotations} frequently misinterpreted clinical abbreviations, such as interpreting NPH as normal pressure hydrocephalus'' rather than neutral protamine hagedorn'' in insulin treatment contexts.
+Additionally, phenotype mining approaches like RAG-HPO \cite{garcia2024_HPORAG} and PhenoGPT \cite{yang2023enhancingphenotyperecognitionclinical} evaluate on clinical case studies that lack the abbreviations and misspellings found in real clinical notes, and these case studies \cite{martinez2022raredis, yang2023enhancingphenotyperecognitionclinical} typically contain only several hundred words, whereas real clinical notes span thousands \cite{edin2023automated_medical_coding_survey, johnson2023mimic4_note}.
+Several studies \cite{wu2024hybrid, chen2024rarebenchllmsserverare} further rely on private annotations, impeding reproducible development.
+As a key consequence, approaches trained on one benchmark often fail to generalize across benchmarks with different data characteristics, and fine-tuning for specific deployment settings is frequently unrealistic, demanding methods that are robust without any task-specific training.

+\textbf{Second, a substantial portion of clinically relevant phenotypes remain implicit rather than explicitly stated in notes.} Identifying these requires interpreting laboratory results and applying clinical reasoning, tasks that go beyond simple entity extraction.
+Conventional approaches typically follow a two-stage extract-and-match pipeline that fails to capture these implied phenotypes.
+Most existing methods \cite{garcia2024_HPORAG, wu2024hybrid, chen2024rarebenchllmsserverare} first extract entities and then match or verify them against ontologies like HPO \cite{gargano2024mode_hpo} or Orphanet \cite{weinreich2008orphanet} using retrieval-augmented generation (RAG) \cite{gao2024retrievalaugmentedgenerationlargelanguage_RAG_SURVEY}.
+Dictionary-based approaches \cite{deisseroth2019clinphen, liu2019doc2hpo, yadav2018survey_ner} like FastHPOCR \cite{groza2024fasthpocr}, while extremely efficient, lack the ability to reason about implied entities or the broader context surrounding identified mentions.